macluiggy/tasks-pern-app/README.md

 ## Backend

-[Live demo](https://tasks-pern-stack.herokuapp.com/) see this app in action.
+[Live demo](https://tasks-pern-stack.herokuapp.com/) to see this app in action.
 Or:

 1. Clone this repository